Buttercup & Benjamin-Brownie

 Born approximately in 2007, Talya came to us from Turkey.
 Her back was broken when, while nursing from her mother, she was hit by furniture thrown from an apartment window above.
 She suffers occasional and serious bladder and kidney trouble, but her spirit remains strong and tough!

-This once stray girl can best be summed up by adjectives such as strong, vibrant, feisty, loving and passionate.
+This beautiful girl can best be summed up by adjectives such as strong, vibrant, feisty, loving and passionate.
 Many visitors to BrightHaven have been charmed by, and lost their hearts to this incredible monkey with her inherent sweetness and surprising gymnastic ability as she scoots faster than most can walk, climbs the highest cat trees, adores her life with a passion and never hesitates to bite if she feels her wishes are not being respected.
 Look out!

 These lovelies will reside in the sanctuary until we find the perfect home for each of them!